ShotaroTsuji/add-noise/README.md

 Adds noise to the input data.
 The noise level is given by the `--ratio` option.
 The noise level is the noise power ratio to the signal power.
 The signal power is defined as the variance of the input signal.
-The noise obeys the normal distribution N(0, ratio\*power).
+The signal power is calculated for each coordinate of the signal.
+The noise obeys the normal distribution with average 0 and the variance `ratio*power`: N(0, ratio\*power).
 The input file is a text file of rows of float numbers.
 Each row is a comma- separated string of float numbers.